Approximately one to three babies per 1,000 births are born deaf or hard of hearing, and about 90% of those children are born to hearing parents.

 What to do if patient does not pass the hearing screening

 A child not passing the hearing screening should be referred to a pediatric audiologist for an outpatient diagnostic evaluation that typically begins with a second hearing screening.
 It is important that parents understand that this does not necessarily mean their baby is deaf or hard of hearing.
 Information about hearing screening should be provided to parents in a professional and compassionate manner while stressing the importance of prompt and appropriate follow-up.
 Hearing screenings should be completed for an infant within one month of age and a full diagnostic audiologic evaluation should be completed before three months of age.

 Which Specialists Should I Refer my Patients

 A referral to a specialist such as an otolaryngologist and geneticist may be indicated by the diagnostic evaluation.
 The majority of children who are born deaf or hard of hearing have a genetic component, even if they do not have syndrome or dysmorphic features.

 Risk Factors for Late Onset & Early Childhood Hearing Loss?

-The Joint Committee on Infant Hearing (JCIH) 2007 recommends that infants who have a risk factor for late onset hearing loss should have at least one comprehensive audiologic evaluation by 24 to 30 months of age.
+The Joint Committee on Infant Hearing (JCIH) 2007 recommends that infants who have a risk factor for late onset or progressive hearing loss should have at least one comprehensive audiologic evaluation by 24 to 30 months of age.
 Testing should occur any time there is a parent, caregiver, or professional concern regarding communication development.

 How Do I Help Families Find Parental Support